brucou/state-transducer-testing/README.md

   * [Terminology](#terminology)

 # Features
-- **small size** : treeshakeable implementation, 5k for the core, 9k including tracing and testing
+- **small size** : tree-shakeable implementation, 5k for the core, 9k including tracing and testing
 - **small API** : one function for the state machine, one function for the test generation, one function for tracing
 - **just a function!** : easy to integrate into any framework